EthanMcGuire/Minecraft-AWS-Server/README.md

 HOW TO RUN:
     On command line:
-        CDK ls      #This lists all stacks in your project (Just a test to make sure its working) CDK Synth   #Only needs to be done once (Per directory I think?
-So might not even need to) CDK Deploy
+        CDK ls      #This lists all stacks in your project (Just a test to make sure its working) CDK Synth --parameters myIp={insert-admin-ip} #Only needs to be done once (Per directory I think?
+So might not even need to)
+        CDK Deploy --parameters myIp={insert-admin-ip}